At Humphry Davy School we currently operate a 3 year Key Stage 3 (Years 7, 8 and 9) and a 2 year Key Stage 4 (Years 10 and 11).

 - time for students and their parents/carers to agree final option choices, taking into account any recommendations made by the senior member of staff during the student’s options interview.

 - the opportunity to meet with a senior member of staff to discuss any issues arising once options allocations have been made.

-Options evening.
-This is an opportunity for parents/carers to meet with subject teachers to discuss possible option choices and to meet with Senior Leaders to find out more about the options process.
-Parents/carers will then receive the options booklet and form around this time and it will also be available via the website.
+Options Evening.
+This is an opportunity for parents/carers to find out more about the options process.
+Parents/carers will receive the options booklet and form around this time and it will also be available via the website.

-Students make their initial options choices by completing the options form following discussions with you.
+Students make their initial options choices by completing the options form following discussions with their family.

 |May||Options choices will be confirmed.|